 Now you might be thinking, “Okay, got it, I’ll have my photographer take a few pulled-back pictures.”

-But then you go to put it on your website and realize the background is really distracting because it’s super busy.
+But then you go to put it on your website and realize the background is really distracting because it’s super busy with lots of objects or patterns.
 There are too many details or colors, even if the photographer has blurred it with editing.

 Be sure that the background isn’t distracting.
 A brick wall is a good example.
 Just so it doesn’t draw the eye – we want YOU to be the main focus!

 A great example of this easy background is on Candice Toone’s website.
-The background in her photos is white and bright, which gives a nice clean look to her about page, where this header lives.
+The background in her photos is white and bright, which gives a nice clean look to her page.

 If you have questions about photography for your website, either headshots or otherwise, feel free to shoot me a message and let me know.
 I update this post regularly with feedback from my readers – so sending your questions helps others who might have similar questions.

 P.S.
 Just be sure to let your photographer know you need a few pulled back shots, and avoid a busy background.
 Then you’ll be golden.